What is a Sewer Lateral? You Might be Surprised!

 - City (Municipality): responsible for maintaining any plumbing on their side of the right of way

-Were you surprised to learn that a sewer lateral is what you probably call a drainpipe or sewer line (or something else)?
+In conclusion, a sewer lateral is what you call a drainpipe or sewer line (or something else).
 Most people are unaware of the various amounts of terms.

 But now you know the proper name.
 More importantly, you know what makes it so vital to your home and worth maintaining regularly.